Lagerstroemia indica (Crape Myrtle)

 Disclaimer

-Traditional uses of Lagerstroemia indica include tea making of the leaves to aid in the treatment of diabetes.
-Fresh leaves are used to make a tincture to treat fresh wounds and the leaves are also used as a diuretic and purgative.
+Traditional uses of Lagerstroemia indica include making tea from the leaves to aid in the treatment of diabetes.
+Fresh leaves are used to make a tincture to treat fresh wounds, and the leaves are also used as a diuretic and purgative.
 In the present day, the shrub is used purely as a specimen.

 Details